 Preschool teachers educate children between the ages of 3 and 5.
 They provide preschool students with foundations for academic success and creative expression while preparing them for kindergarten.
 Requirements for becoming a preschool teacher rely heavily on the school's location, though all states require licensure and training in early education.
-A minimum of a high school diploma or associate's is often required, however most preschool teachers for public schools must earn a bachelor's.
+A minimum of a high school diploma or associate's is often required, however most preschool teachers for public schools must earn a bachelor's degree.
 A Child Development Associate (CDA) certificate is a common credential that is required by many states.
 CPR and first aid certification may also be required.

 |Required Education||High school diploma or associate's degree, bachelor's generally required by public schools|